ucbrise/flor/README.md

 5  ml_tutorial 2026-08-13 11:27:06.417615  train.py  forward      2     1  0.0005         64     0.2
 ```

-Each named `flor.loop` becomes its own column, outer loops to the left of the
-inner ones they enclose, and a row carries the loops that enclosed the
+Each named `flor.loop` becomes its own column, and a row carries the loops that enclosed the
 `flor.log` that produced it. `loss` is logged inside `step`, so you get one row
-per step, with its epoch and the run's hyperparameters attached — no join, no
+per step, with its epoch and the run's hyperparameters attached—no JOIN needed.
-manual step counter.
-Ask for `val_acc` instead and you get one row per
-epoch, because that is where it was logged.
-Raw SQL is available too, via
-`flor.query(...)`.

 → [Checkpoints](docs/checkpoints.md): what gets mirrored, enrolling objects
 explicitly, and bounding disk use.

-## 🔍 Hindsight Logging: Fix It After You See It
+## 🔍 Hindsight Logging, or Logging After the Fact

 Forgot to log gradient norms?
 Add the statement to the script now: